-Remedial Procedures – if you have to have your procedure corrected or removed, the additional cost involved could form part of the claim against the practitioner or company that carried out the original procedure.
+Remedial Procedures – if you have to have your procedure corrected or removed, the additional cost involved could form part of the claim against the tattoo artist or the tattoo parlour that carried out the original procedure.

 Loss of income – if you need to take additional days off work or you are unable to go back to work due to the negligence of the practitioner or company carrying out the procedure, your loss of income will form part of your claim.

 Request a call back today to find out more about your no fee tattoo compensation claim.
 Ring our phone number on 0161 667 8260, or CONTACT US online using the web form enquiry on our website.